f0rked/games-with-html-canvas/tutorials/snake/part-09.md

   // Initialize the scene variables needed to start the execution load() { }

   // Paint the elements of the scene using the provided graphics context paint(ctx) { throw new Error("Pending implementation"); }

   // Compute the next state for the game actions() { throw new Error("Pending implementation"); }

-  static Current;
+  // The currently showing scene static Current;

-  static Script = {};
+  // All the available scenes stored as a dictionary static Script = {};

   static ChangeScene(scene) {